kofifus/F/README.md

 - **[State](https://github.com/kofifus/F/wiki/State)** represents 'memory'.
 Its only functionality is access and mutation of its internal Data storage.
 A State does not mutate other States or use any Logic.
 A State can be publically available or only passed to Logic where/as needed.
 (Note that State here is different from state/stateful/stateless with a lowercase 's' which are commonly used to mean 'with a value' etc)
 - **Logic** represents 'behaviour'.
 Is is pure functionality that links input (from UI etc), Data and State(s) and is the only entity that can mutate State(s).

-An OOP program will have objects of type 'Employee' that know their name and address and can 'ChangeAddress()', and an collection of Employee objects storing all instances.
-While this design maybe useful for some scenarios it has major limitations: Archiving/journaling/reasoning about Employee changes is difficult as there is no control on where/when such changes happen, multithreading is difficult as every Employee instance can change its internal state, refactoring/reusing logic and data is difficult as they are coupled together with the state.<br>
+An OOP program will have objects of type 'Employee' that know their name and address and can 'ChangeAddress()', and a collection of Employee objects storing all instances.
+While this design may be useful for some scenarios it has major limitations: Archiving/journaling/reasoning about Employee changes is difficult as there is no control on where/when such changes happen, multithreading is difficult as every Employee instance can change its internal state, refactoring/reusing logic and data is difficult as they are coupled together with the state.<br>
-A 'functional' paradigm will have an immutable 'EmployeeRecord' (Data) having name and address, a separate 'EmployeeArchive' State with clear access/mutation/archiving mechanisms, and an 'HR' Logic that can ie fetch an Employee record from the Archive and change it's address etc.<br>
+A 'functional' paradigm will have an immutable 'EmployeeRecord' (Data) having name and address, a separate 'EmployeeArchive' State with clear access/mutation/archiving mechanisms, and 'HR' Logic that can ie fetch an Employee record from the Archive and change it's address etc.<br>
-This is a vast topic but in short separating Data, State and Logic will give you programming superpowers.
+This is a vast topic but in short decoupling Data, State and Logic will give you programming superpowers.
 A good summary of the bebefit of a such a 'functional' approach vs OOP can be found [here](https://clojure.org/about/state).

 C# was developed as an OOP language where data state and logic are strongly coupled in classes.
 This makes coding in such a 'functional' paradigm challenging:
 - Creating immutable data with value semantics is challenging.
 C# immutable containers are cumbersome to use and have reference semantics.